Vegoia/vegoia.github.io/_posts/2024-07-27-milk-and-honey.md

   sidebar: left
 ---

-The subject of this post is Rupi Kaur's poetry collection "milk and honey" first published in English in 2015.
+The subject of this post is Rupi Kaur's poetry collection 'milk and honey' first published in English in 2015.

 ## The book